redcican/Python-Exercise/README.md

     Write a function that splits an array (first auguments) into groups the length
     of `size` (second argument) and return them as a two-dimensional array.

+* Challenge 20

+    Return the remaining elements of an array after chopping off `n` elements from the head.